foogadgets/slinktool/README.md

 Main page,
 ![alt text](screenshots/main_page.png "Main page")

-To be able to extract album and track data and to sync recordings from Spotify you need to be a Spotify Premium user.
+To be able to automatically populate album and track data and to automatically record from Spotify you need to be a Spotify Premium user.

 Login on this page, https://developer.spotify.com/dashboard/login